-Hylleberg (1975) also found that under controlled conditions of salinity ranging from 10 to 30 \(\) and temperatures ranging from 5 to 35° C, Hydrobia ulvae has maximal egestion at the combination of high salinity (30 \(\) and high temperature (30° C).
+Hylleberg (1975) also found that under controlled conditions of salinity ranging from 10 to 301/00 and temperatures ranging from 5 to 35° C, Hydrobia ulvae has maximal egestion at the combination of high salinity (301/00) and high temperature (30° C).
 The species would be likely to show high resistance to an increase in salinity from the reduced and variable conditions the biotope occurs within.

 Pygospio elegans is common in both marine and brackish waters in the Schelde estuary (Netherlands) suggesting in European habitats the species tolerates a broad salinity range (Ysebaert et al., 1993).
 Studies of Pygospio elegans population structure in the Baltic Sea and North Sea also found larvae were not hampered by changes in salinity (Kesaniemi et al., 2012).
-Although case studies are lacking for British and Irish coasts, the existing evidence suggests Pygospio elegans would tolerate salinity changes at the pressure benchmark levels.
+Although case studies are lacking for British and Irish coasts, the existing evidence suggests Pygospio elegans would tolerate salinity changes from variable to full but may be sensitive to a change from full salinity to hypersaline (>40 ppt).